0xScans/audits/DECENTRACARD (DCARD) Smart Contract Audit.md

 ### Centralization of Control:
 Implement multi-signature scheme or DAO for critical functions.

+### Final Remarks
+The DECENTRACARD (DCARD) Smart Contract demonstrates strong potential in security, with minor concerns regarding centralization and front-running.
+Addressing these concerns through the recommended corrections will enhance the contract's overall security and reliability.

 ```solidity
 // Implement a multi-signature mechanism or DAO governance
 function setFee(...) external onlyMultiSigOrDAO { ... }